-By following the life and teachings of Jesus Christ, we are a Mennonite church committed to community, peacemaking and compassionate service to others.
+By following the life and teachings of Jesus Christ, we are an Anabaptist Mennonite church seeking community, peacemaking and compassionate service to others.
 We invite you to join us on our journey.
 All of us are created in the image of God, we are all children of God, and all are welcome.

 Mennonite Ministries, our church office, is located at 324 Peterson Road.
 The office is open Monday-Friday, 9:00 a.m. - 12 noon, and by appointment.